 Our comprehensive math program builds a foundation in all areas of elementary math and aligns with Common Core standards.
 Grades 1–5 follow the Bridges 2nd Edition math curriculum.
-In all grades there is focus on communicating math thinking and strategies in addition to accurate computation and the application of new concepts and skills.
+In all grades, there is focus on communicating math thinking and strategies in addition to accurate computation and the application of new concepts and skills.
 Students learn math through a variety of methods including exploration, whole-class lessons, math games, flexible small-group instruction and application.
 Students in all grades also participate in Math Club every week which provides all students with a weekly choice of challenging, creative math activities in mixed-age groups.

 The math program in grades 3–5 also follows the Bridges 2nd Edition curriculum and strengthens competency in all areas of elementary math including: Counting & Cardinality, Operations and Algebraic Thinking, Number and Operations in Base Ten, Measurement & Data and Geometry.
 Students are introduced to content areas through a variety of methods including exploration, whole-class lessons, math games, flexible small-group instruction and application.
 They build computational fluency, strengthen their ability to communicate their math thinking and to problem solve.
 Students also participate in Math Club every week where they are encouraged to pick from a range of challenging, creative math activities to investigate in mixed-age groups.

 Students are exposed to three science topics a year: life science, earth science and physical science.
 In addition to these units, students spend time outdoors learning about nature and our connection to it through environmental science topics, citizen science, and stewardship work.
 There is also room for student inquiry and emergent topics.
-In upper grades there is increased focus on application of the scientific method and content that is specific to each science topic.
+In the upper grades, there is increased focus on application of the scientific method and content that is specific to each science topic.